salman876/portfolio/README.md

 ├── vite.config.ts        # Vite configuration
 ├── vitest.config.ts      # Vitest configuration
 └── package.json          # Project dependencies and scripts
+└── Dockerfile            # Dockerfile to build and run the app.
+└── nginx.conf            # nginx server configuration.
+The dockerized app will use this server config log requests, access logs and more.
 ```

 This structure separates concerns and makes it easy to locate and manage different parts of the application.
 The `components` directory contains reusable UI elements, while `pages` holds the main views.
 The `api` directory manages API interactions.